Jacobi Coordinates on Hyper-tori and Geometric Factors in the Volume Dependencies

 For our main result in Sec.~\ref{sec:main}, we use NLEFT calculations with varied lattice volume to extract ANCs as our benchmark for periodic boundaries.
-Some reviews about this method can be found in~Ref.~\cite{Lee:2008fa,Lahde:2019npb}.
+Reviews of this method can be found in Refs.~\cite{Lee:2008fa,Lahde:2019npb}.
 The interaction we use here is an essential SU(4) invariant interaction~\cite{Lu:2018bat}, which can accurately produce ground states for most light and medium-mass alpha-clustering nuclei.
 The first two choices are \isotope[4]{He} and \isotope[20]{Ne}.
 This choice is based on our knowledge about \isotope[4]{He}, and in a recent work \isotope[20]{Ne} ANC is found to be very stable across different methods~\cite{Harris:2025zsh}.
 Lattice calculations presented here use the $\OO(a^3)$ improved kinetic operator with lattice spacing $a = 1.32$ fm~\cite{Lu:2018bat}.
-Owing to the simple interactions, \isotope[20]{Ne} breakup energy is around 1.5 MeV, making \isotope[16]{O}-$\alpha$ channel with the smallest breakup momenta compared to the actual proton channel.
+Owing to the simple interactions, \isotope[20]{Ne} breakup energy is around 1.5 MeV, making the \isotope[16]{O}-$\alpha$ channel the one with the smallest breakup momenta compared to the actual proton channel.
 The experimental breakup energy of \isotope[20]{Ne} is at 4.7 MeV.
-Details of numerical fitting can be found in~\cite{Yu:2022nzm}.
+Details of the numerical fitting can be found in~\cite{Yu:2022nzm}.
+Throughout this section, the parenthetical uncertainties---including those in Table~\ref{tab:ancs}---are confidence intervals obtained from weighted fits that incorporate the Monte Carlo uncertainty of each energy level, propagated to the ANC by resampling.
+These resampled confidence intervals provide a direct measure of the statistical fit uncertainty.
+In each fit, both the ANC $C_0$ and the binding momentum $\kappa$ are free parameters, using the simple exponential form for \isotope[4]{He} and the Whittaker-squared form of Eq.~\eqref{eq:DeltaE-3D-final} for the Coulombic channels.
+Only the subleading \isotope[15]{N}--$p$ channel momentum in the \isotope[16]{O} fit is fixed from its threshold.
 We find that $C_{\isotope[4]{He},N} = 6.7(2) \, \rm fm^{-1/2}$, $C_{\isotope[20]{Ne},\alpha} = 4.2(2)\times 10^3 \, \rm fm^{-1/2}$.
-Without this factor we would have $C_{\isotope[4]{He},N} = 13.4(4) \, \rm fm^{-1/2}$, $C_{\isotope[20]{Ne},\alpha} = 1.05(5)\times 10^6 \, \rm fm^{-1/2}$, and are apparently wrong.
+Without this factor we would have $C_{\isotope[4]{He},N} = 13.4(4) \, \rm fm^{-1/2}$, $C_{\isotope[20]{Ne},\alpha} = 1.05(5)\times 10^5 \, \rm fm^{-1/2}$, which are clearly incompatible with the benchmark scale.
 The pinhole method value in~\cite{Harris:2025zsh} is fine-tuned so that breakup energy is closer to the physical value.
 We also expect fine-tuned calculations to move even closer to the pinhole results.